arzwa/MultilocusIsland/docs/draft-hapdip2.md

 from the random union of fitness-weighted haploid genotypes (@eq:mc1), next we sample haploid spores by randomly drawing gene copies from the diploid genotypes that survive diploid selection (@eq:mc2).
-This model is akin to the standard Wright-Fisher (WF) model for a diploid or haploid population and is readily extended to allow for mutation and migration.
+This model is akin to the standard Wright-Fisher (WF) model with variable population size, regularly alternating between $N$ and $2Nk$ gene copies.
-Indeed, for the neutral case, it is easily seen that the model corresponds to a haploid WF model with variable population size, regularly alternating between
-$N$ and $2Nk$ gene copies.
 The corresponding effective population size is hence $N_e = (N^{-1} +
 (2Nk)^{-1})^{-1}$, twice the harmonic mean of the phase-specific number of gene copies [@hein2004] (twice because our unit of time is an alternation of